 Do note however, that the licensing model for Dynamics 365 Business Central will be on a named user basis.
 That’s to say, one named user to one license.
 If you have a lot of users sharing a few concurrent licenses in Dynamics NAV, then you’ll need to factor in the possibility of purchasing additional named licenses when you upgrade.

 Click here to learn more about Dynamics 365 Business Central’s functionalities

 Your Next Steps

-If you’d like to know more about Dynamics 365 Business Central or how this might impact your Dynamics NAV system, please drop us a note here, and one of our consultants will get in touch with you.
+If you’d like to know more about Dynamics 365 Business Central or how this might impact your Dynamics NAV system, please call us or drop us a note here, and one of our consultants will get in touch with you.